-Figure 5-36 Configure Smart Tracking
+Figure 5-37 Configure Smart Tracking

 - 2. Check the Enable Smart Tracking check box to enable smart tracking function. - 3.
-Click the PTZ buttons to select an object. - 4.
-Click Set Zoom Ratio to set the current zoom ratio as the tracking zoom ratio.
+Set Zoom Ratio for tracking.
+You can set a fixed zoom ratio, or you can let the camera calculates the actual zoom ratio automatically. - Set a Fixed Zoom Ratio - 1.
+Move the Tracking Zoom Ratio cursor to 1. - 2.
+Select a target in the live image and adjust the PTZ buttons to see the target at desired size - 3.
+Click Set Zoom Ratio to set the current zoom ratio as the zoom ratio. - Camera Calculates Zoom Ratio Automatically